SimonSchlo/Application-Codecentric-AG/README.md

 # Application-Codecentric-AG
-Programming task
+Programming task as part of the application for the position Junior IT Consultant.

-The whole code is implemented in the file dev_search.py.
+The whole code is implemented and described in the Python-file dev_search.py.

-For the task I used Python.